Fiserv/Commerce-Hub/docs/Resources/FAQs-Glossary/Glossary.md

 ## Cardholder
 A person to whom a card has been issued or a person authorized to use a card.

+## Card Expiration Date
+The date beyond which the card may not be honored.

+## CashBack
+A transaction in which a cardholder obtains cash as part of the transaction.

+## Cash Advance
+A transaction in which a customer receives cash in-person which is posted against the customer's account.

 ## Customer Account
 The customer account associated with a customer account number or checking account number used in a payment request.